 This ride is similar to the Astro Orbiter in that it spins around and you can control how high to take your elephant.
 It is best to do this early in the day or right before a parade.
 If there is a fireworks show, this area of the park will close early, so plan in advance.

-Peter Pan could potentially be one of the most overrated rides in the park, but it’s perpetually long lines tell a different story.
+Peter Pan could potentially be one of the most overrated Disneyland rides for toddlers in the park, but it’s perpetually long lines tell a different story.
 While this ride is in the dark, it is not scary for the little ones.
 As a bonus it’s enjoyable for the parents as well.
 The line is usually 30-45 minutes long (even on relatively quiet days) and there are no FASTPASS or single rider options.
 Go to this ride at the beginning of the day before it is too crowded.
 It is a fun ride, but if you don’t have time, don’t worry about it.

 Pirates of the Caribbean